prazdevs/pinia-plugin-persistedstate/README.md

 ## ✨ Features

-- Persist Pinia stores with the same API as [`vuex-persistedstate`](https://github.com/robinvdvleuten/vuex-persistedstate).
+- Persist Pinia stores with the same API as [`vuex-persistedstate`](https://github.com/robinvdvleuten/vuex-persistedstate) (and more).
 - Configurable per Pinia store.
 - Still compatible with Vue 2 and 3.
 - Super small (<1kB).